 We recognize the Australian Research and Development Tax Incentive, or the Tax Incentive, as a reduction of research and development expense.
-The amounts are determined on a cost reimbursement basis based on our eligible research and development expenditures and are non-refundable, provided that in order to qualify for the Australian benefits we must have revenue of less than AUD \$20.0 million during the reimbursable period and cannot be controlled by income tax exempt entities.
+The amounts are determined on a cost reimbursement basis based on our eligible research and development expenditures and is non-refundable.
 The Tax Incentive is recognized when there is reasonable assurance that the Tax Incentive will be received, the relevant expenditure has been incurred, and the amount can be reliably measured.